Overview

 The FNHA conducted a survey to understand how First Nations people living in urban areas and away from home access health and wellness information.

-The results of the survey, described in the Urban and Away from Home Survey Results Report, will inform the development of communications and engagement strategies.
+The results of the survey, described in the Urban and Away-from-Home Survey Results Report, will inform the development of communications and engagement strategies.
 The Summary of Survey Results document highlights key findings from the survey.